-Your shelter is your home during a camping trip, so not only does it need to protect people and gear from the elements, it has to be comfortable.
+Your shelter is your home during a family camping trip, so not only does it need to protect people and gear from the elements, it has to be comfortable.
 What you choose depends on personalities and needs of the people sharing your sleeping, eating, and lounging space during the adventure.

-Options: Tents come in various shapes, sizes, and styles, from ultralight backpacker bivvies with just enough room for one adult-sized camper, to multi-room glamping mansions.
-To identify your ideal tent style and size, you’ll have to consider the importance of various factors.
+Options: Family Camping Tents come in various shapes, sizes, and styles, from ultralight backpacker bivvies with just enough room for one adult-sized camper, to multi-room glamping mansions.
+To identify your ideal family camping tent style and size, you’ll have to consider the importance of various factors.
 Is standing in the tent space important?
 Are multiple rooms for your crew a requirement?
 Will you need storage space for gear, or will you stow it in the car?
 Must the tent fit an established tent pad, or will you be camping at more primitive sites on a regular basis?
 Do you want to use sleeping pads or cots?
 A tent can be sizable investment but if you care for it properly, it can last for decades, making it a very affordable option.

 Yurts are becoming more popular, particularly at established park facilities.
 A nice medium between tents and cabins, yurts allow campers to feel connected to the outdoors without the added energy it takes to pack and pitch a tent.
 The cost per-night of a yurt stay ranges from $10-$100, depending upon the location.
 Try your local state parks website for a listing.

 Travel trailers come in all shapes and sizes, from tiny pop-ups to solid-wall construction, and there are a lot of options in this area.
 This is an appealing choice for those with a vehicle hefty enough to tow them (check your owner’s manual or local dealer) and for those with family members who require a little more of the comforts of home than a tent provides.